gpu-ninja/download-mirror/README.md

-# release-shortener
+# url-shortener

-A small go server that will redirect requests to the latest github release of a project.
+A small Go server that will redirect requests to the latest Github release.